naiqixiao/DRDB/README.md

 This is an open source system to manage participant database, study, study schedules, and research personnel.

-Please check the document here: https://drdb.readthedocs.io
+Please check installation instruction and detailed introductions here: https://drdb.readthedocs.io